-To underpin delivery of RSE by staff, we use the Shropshire Respect Yourself: RSE programme, in conjunction with resources from the PSHEEE association.
-The Respect Yourself project is an award-winning programme with the quality kite mark from the PSHEEE Association.
+To underpin delivery of RSE by staff, we use the Shropshire Respect Yourself: RSE programme is planned to meet the DfE guidance, in conjunction with resources from the PSHEE association.
+The Respect Yourself project is an award-winning programme with the quality kite mark from the PSHEE Association.
 It is based upon national good practice criteria and Shropshire young people's priorities.
 It is a spiral curriculum, starting at Year 1 through to Year 11.
 There is a specific set of lessons and resources for each year group.
 Many local schools, including some of our feeder primary schools, use the programme.
 The RSE Transition programme for Years 6 and 7 ensures cross phase co-ordination.